Archduke Joseph Ferdinand of Austria

-Archduke Joseph Ferdinand of Austria (24 May 1872 – 28 August 1942) was an Austro-Hungarian Archduke, military commander, from 1916 Generaloberst, and early advocate of air power.
-He later retired to life as a common citizen of Austria, and was briefly imprisoned in Dachau during the Nazi era.
+Archduke Joseph Ferdinand of Austria, full name Joseph Ferdinand Salvator Maria Franz Leopold Anton Albert Johann Baptist Karl Ludwig Rupert Maria Auxilatrix; 24 May 1872 – 28 August 1942, was an Austro-Hungarian Archduke, military commander, from 1916 Generaloberst, and early advocate of air power.
+He later retired to live as a common citizen of Austria, and was briefly imprisoned in Dachau during the Nazi era.